 “The idea of the mosaic is as if the ground has been cut away to reveal the layers of the past beneath from the prehistory of a shallow sea through the Saxon times to the Plant Breeding station and up to the present day, so motifs and artefacts from a range of historical periods are brought together as the objects that might be placed in the grave of a contemporary girl of the age the saxon body was assesed to be.
 The setting was an attempt to make something that is ‘discovered’ so each person who comes across it can have that sense of puzzling what it is – rather than everything being explained and so take away the idea that perhaps there is more mystery in the landscape to be found.”

 Muf Architecture asked me to create the mosaic from their concept design here.

-Creating the mosaic: building a harmony of colour and light
+Creating the Saxon Grave mosaic folly: building a harmony of colour and light

 The mosaic was constructed in my studio using hand cut unglazed porcelain with the average tesserae size around 10x10mm and smaller.
 The design contained many references to contemporary and historic objects and fauna so reference pictures were used including Holbein’s beautifully haunting ‘Body of Christ’.

 Other items which feature in the mosaic include modern things such as a laptop, mobile phone, toy car, My Little Pony toy, printed circuit boards, medicines and books.
 These sit alongside more ancient items such as pots, statuary and a drinking horn as well as evidence of the local ecology, shells, plant roots and Lamprey.

 Share on facebook